 Types of GRE Accommodations

-There are variety of accommodations available for students taking the GRE, and these include extended testing time & extra breaks, computer-related accommodations, test-taking assistance, visual accommodations, and alternative test formats.
+There are a variety of accommodations available for students taking the GRE, and these include extended testing time & extra breaks, computer-related accommodations, test-taking assistance, visual accommodations, and alternative test formats.
 A student with a disability may qualify for any or all of these accommodations depending on his or her specific needs.
 The following is an overview of each type:

 Extended Time & Breaks